-fatespectrum asked: What sort of transportation would a dandy take?
+fatespectrum said: What sort of transportation would a dandy take?
 Cars?
 Bikes? etc?

 Well, I do suppose that would depend on their type of dandyism.
 I could see many a type riding vintage bicycles, riding horses (though, that is hardly practical any longer) or driving classic cars!
 I prefer walking to any of the above, though I do have a fondness for bicycles.